lag13/dotfiles/personal_documentation/git/git.md

 ## Search for a string in all past commits
 `git rev-list --all | xargs git grep something`

+## Search for a string in the history a particular file
+`git log -G 'regex' -- SharedFiles/AssemblyVersionInfo.cs`

+note that this only works if you're on the branch where you expect to see the change.

 ## Search for a string in just the head commit of all branches

 ```